Skip to main content

 (252) 473-2111

-Locator Map (Rodanthe) / Park Map / Visit Website
+Locator Map (Cape Hatteras) / Park Map

 Special recreational features of these 70 miles of barrier islands include some of the East Coast’s finest fishing and surfing, plus the Cape Hatteras, Bodie and Ocracoke lighthouses.
 Public ferries run to Ocracoke Island.
 There are visitor centers on three islands; the park is used for automobile and bicycle touring, bird and wildlife watching, boating, camping, fishing, hiking, hunting, kayaking, ranger programs, snorkeling, swimming, windsurfing.
 Click on the photo for more information.